 Men ready for a relationship always want to feel heard, so it’s best to practice a balance of active listening and sharing.
 They won’t mind being actively in the game or out on the sidelines.

 In my book, I wrote about the notion of “The Keeper.”
 I the used the gay dating stories I had heard over the years from my clients and friends to classify gay men into certain archetypes based on their dating behaviors.

 The tango takes a lot of dedication, focus, and paying attention to the cues of your dancing partner.
 The testimonies I’ve received from clients and friends in successful relationships have something in common.
 A “Keeper” is someone ready for love.
 “I have known him for longer (within a short time)” or “We met, and things just fell into place naturally” are the words of people who met the right partner.

 You’ll know you have found The Keeper when the person you’re with isn’t about making excuses, but offering tangible solutions when confronted with obstacles.
-If things go bad for whatever reason, they strive to work through problems with humility and understanding.
+If things go bad for whatever reason, a good partner should strive to work through problems with humility and understanding.
 They know about the bad parts of dating culture, and they strive to not be a disappointment.
 They are ready to take your hand and dance!

 Trust me, parts of gay dating culture are quite difficult to navigate.
-Make it known on your online dating profiles and on your first dates that you are looking for someone who shares your interests and that you are interested in a relationship.
+You have to be clear on your online dating profiles and on your first dates that you are looking for a genuine man who shares your interests and wants a serious relationship.
 Establish early on how you feel — you deserve to be honest with yourself, and your potential matches deserve honesty, too.